api-platform/docs/core/performance.md

 ### Extending Cache-Tags for invalidation

 Sometimes you need individual resources like `/me`.
-To work properly with Varnish, the cache tags need to be augmented with these resources.
-Here is an example how this can be done:
+To work properly with Varnish, the Cache-Tags need to be augmented with these resources.
+Here is an example of how this can be done:

 ```php
 <?php